 So far the only way of creating a highly available cluster with a floating IP approach was using bare metal serves in any datacentre, until Digital Ocean arrived.
-As far as I know, Digital Ocean is the only VPS datacentre who provides floating IP services.
-Floating IP is very handy, it is the key to create a highly available cluster by moving a floating IP under demand among some selected servers.
+As far as I know, Digital Ocean is the only VPS datacentre that provides floating IP services.
+Floating IP is very handy, it is the key to creating a highly available cluster by moving a floating IP under demand among some selected servers.

 I have already explained how to configure a FreeSWITCH HA Cluster.
 In this article, I will only explain how to configure the Digital Ocean's Pacemaker resource.